DaveOke/PlexIsyIntegrator/README.md

 ## Synopsis

-This little tool provides a Plex Webhook server which along with a ISY controller, allows automatially controls your theatre lighting.
+This little tool provides a Plex Webhook server which along with a ISY controller will automatially control your theatre lighting.

 ## Configuration